Jooho/OpenShift_First_Touch/router/sharding.md

 Routes in projects labeled zone=dmz would be serviced by the DMZ router.
 All other routes would be serviced by the regular router.

 First to set up the DMZ router:
-# This is easiset to do in the default projects

 ```
 [user@host ~ ]$ oc project default
 [user@host ~ ]$ oadm router router-shard-dmz --replicas=0 --selector='region=dmzinfra'